Nouuu/el-presidente/README.md

 private final List<EventChoice> eventChoices;
 ```

-To build our events we use JSON files that describe the details of the event and the possible choices (EventChoice) as well as the impacts it has.
+To build our events we use JSON files that describe the details of the event and the possible choices (EventChoice) as well as the impacts it have.

 The event choice  have potentially implications on several factions (EventFactionEffect)